Dawgma-1712/Motion-Profiling/README.md

 # 2D-Motion-Profile
-LabVIEW code for generating 2D Motion Profiles
+LabVIEW code for testing Motion Profile related things

+There are folders for generating 2D profiles, 1D profiles, testing said profiles, and a robot project for testing on an actual robot.

-The 2D Motion profile code is a LabVIEW version of the java code in this repository: https://github.com/KHEngineering/SmoothPathPlanner
+The 2D Motion profile generating code is a LabVIEW version of the java code in this repository: https://github.com/KHEngineering/SmoothPathPlanner